secretuniversity/logmein-vuejs-box/app/tutorial/guide.md

 ## Revising the frontend

-The crux of the frontend are these two functionality:
+The crux of the frontend are these two functions:
 - Logmein service digitally signing a message using the private key stored in the NFT private metadata
 - Secretbook app verifying this signature using the public key stored in the NFT public metadata